JuliaLang/julia/doc/src/manual/performance-tips.md

 Note that `@time @eval` is better for measuring compilation time because without [@eval](@ref), some compilation may already be done before timing starts.

-When developing a package, you may be able to improve the experience of your users with *precompilation*, so that when they use the package the code they use is already compiled.
+When developing a package, you may be able to improve the experience of your users with *precompilation* so that when they use the package, the code they use is already compiled.
 To precompile package code effectively, it's recommended to use [`PrecompileTools.jl`](https://julialang.github.io/PrecompileTools.jl/stable/) to run a "precompile workload" during precompilation time that is representative of typical package usage, which will cache the native compiled code into the package `pkgimage` cache, greatly reducing "time to first execution" (often referred to as